What’s Behind His Power Surge? Munetaka Murakami’s “Lift From Below” Hitting Technique | FRIDAY DIGITAL

 The most significant change is in the movements of (3) and (4).

-Swing speed does not drop until the finish of ⑤, and the follow-through is large.
-A straight line is formed from the shoulder to the right foot, so you can see that the power of the entire body is efficiently transferred to the batted ball.
+“By the finish in ⑤, the swing speed does not slow down, and the follow-through is large.
+A straight line is formed from the shoulder to the right foot, showing that the force of the whole body is efficiently transferred to the ball.

-(5) He swung the bat through the air and formed a straight line from his shoulder to his right foot.
+⑤ He finishes the swing with a straight line from shoulder to right foot.

-Shohei Ohtani: “Growth and Challenges” revealed by statistical data
+Shohei Ohtani: growth and challenges revealed through statistical analysis

 • PHOTO Reuters/Afro (1st photo) Arifumi Taguchi